 Class = Performance

 The class is encouraged to double as a performance itself.
 Everybody involved is both performer and audience (perfobserver and spectactor).
 The transitions from one theme to the next are to be paid attention to.
-There is no time of keeping active or not being in medimotion.
+There is no time for not keeping active or not being in medimotion.

 The unexpected is to be integrated.
 This is utilizing the concept “yes, and” into the research space.